adasq/dropbox-v2-api/EXAMPLES.md

 ### files/copy_batch ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#files-copy_batch))
 Copy multiple files or folders to different locations at once in the user's Dropbox.
-If RelocationBatchArg.allow_shared_folder is false, this route is atomic.
-If one entry fails, the whole transaction will abort.
-If RelocationBatchArg.allow_shared_folder is true, atomicity is not guaranteed, but it allows you to copy the contents of shared folders to new locations.
-This route will return job ID immediately and do the async copy job in background.
-Please use [copy_batch/check](#filescopy_batchcheck-see-docs) to check the job status.
+This route will replace [copy_batch](#filescopy_batch-see-docs).
+The main difference is this route will return stutus for each entry, while [copy_batch](#filescopy_batch-see-docs) raises failure if any entry fails.
+This route will either finish synchronously, or return a job ID and do the async copy job in background.
+Please use [copy_batch/check:2](#filescopy_batchcheck:2-see-docs) to check the job status.

 ```js
 dropbox({